mid2SUPAERO/LaTOM/src/environment_setup.md

 $ ../configure ADD_CFLAGS=-fopenmp ADD_FFLAGS=-fopenmp ADD_CXXFLAGS=-fopenmp --disable-linear-solver-loader
 ```

 If the last output is ```Main configuration of Ipopt successful``` you can proceed building the code.
-In your terminal window type the following:
+In your terminal window type the followings:

 ```
 $ make
 $ make test
 ```

 This will build the code and perform a series of test on different examples.
-If all the test are successful you can complete the installation procedure issuing the command below:
+If all of them are successful you can complete the installation procedure with:

 ```
 $ make install
 ```

-#### Verify your IPOPT installation
+#### 2.4 Verify your IPOPT installation

 At this stage you can verify if the IPOPT binaries were correctly built entering the ```bin``` directory and checking the presence of the executable ```ipopt```.
 From your ```~/CoinIpopt/build``` directory type the following: